Don’t make the mistake of not using your historical transactional data

 Why it’s important to make use of past purchase data in your email marketing

 So, you’re a retailer, running either a click or mortar business, or maybe both, and you’ve been in business for a number of years.
 This will no doubt mean that you have a significant amount of transactional data about your customers.
 What they purchased, when they purchased it (recency), how many orders they placed (frequency), and how much they spent (monetary value).
 We can use all of this data in the RFM (Recency, Frequency, Monetary Value) model to analyse our customers and send out more focused communications.
-This is important in helping us understand their behaviour and foresee what they might do in the future.
+This is important in helping us understand their behaviour and help us foresee what they might do in the future.

 The RFM model